LukeMcMi/Week-1-Homework/README.md

 # Week-1-Homework

+## Requirement

-Increasing this sites usability and accessability.
+Request to increasing this sites usability and accessability of marketing agency's (Horiseon) website.

 ## Published Webpage